ticky/ruby-emoji-regex/README.md

 ## Development

-Requirements:
+### Requirements

 * Ruby
 * [Node](https://nodejs.org) (v6 or newer)
 * [Yarn](https://yarnpkg.com)

-Initial setup:
+### Initial setup

+To install all the Ruby and Javascript dependencies, you can run:

 ```bash
 bin/setup
 ```

-Updating the Ruby source files with the latest `emoji-regex` Node library regexp patterns:
+To update the Ruby source files based on the `emoji-regex` library:

 ```bash
 rake regenerate
 ```

-Running the specs:
+### Specs

+A spec suite is provided, which can be run as:

 ```bash
 rake spec
 ```

-## Creating a release
+### Creating a release

 1. Update the version in [emoji_regex.gemspec](emoji_regex.gemspec)
 1. `rake release`